2020 ARCA Menards Series

 The 2020 ARCA Menards Series season was the 68th season of the ARCA Menards Series.
 It began on February 8 with the Lucas Oil 200 at Daytona International Speedway and ended on October 16 with the Speediatrics 150 at Kansas Speedway.
 2020 was the first season that the series was sanctioned by NASCAR.

-Bret Holmes won the drivers championship, his first in the series.
+Bret Holmes won the drivers championship, his first ARCA title.

 When the season was put on hold due to the COVID-19 pandemic, drivers from all NASCAR series, including a few ARCA drivers, participated in the inaugural eNASCAR iRacing Pro Invitational Series during that time.